Yep, I’m going to be a professional artist.

 Surprisingly, I’ve gotten quite a bit of positive feedback with this transition.
 Many people are supportive of the creative lifestyle.
 Those who know your passions want to see you follow your dreams.
 There will also be quite a few people who criticize the choice.
 It’s only natural.
 Why on earth would I give up stability to do art?

 My art teacher in high school once gave the advanced classes an exercise in making a living as a professional artist.
-He had us budget the cost of materials and how much we’d have to charge for each painting/drawing/creative-something to make a profit.
+He had us budget the cost of materials and how much we’d have to charge for each painting/drawing/creative product to make a profit.
 I remember the lesson I came away with was “Wow, being an artist would suck.”
-And that was my mind set for years.
+And that was my mindset for years.
 People would ask me if I was going to pursue art as a career and all I could say was “No, I don’t want to be poor.”